FREQUENTLY ASKED QUESTIONS

 Q. Why is my water bill so high?

 A. The most common causes of high bills are toilet and faucet leaks.
 These leaks are often hard to detect.
 You may have had to “jiggle the handle” to make a toilet stop running or a faucet may be old and difficult to turn off completely.
 Pools and lawn irrigation systems can also be the source of problems.
 During the summer, lawn watering or a hose left on may be the reason for a high bill.
-In the winter, pipes may freeze and burst.
-The following are some tips to use:
+In the winter, pipes may freeze and burst

 Q. What is the box sticking up in my yard by my water meter?